How to Encrypt Phone Calls (Top 4 methods)

 2. How to encrypt phone calls (Landlines)

-Landlines are largely unutilized today due to increased mobility and access to internet services.
+Landlines are largely unutilized today due to increased mobility and access to Internet services.
 Nevertheless, landlines are often secure since a single line connects callers on each end of the line.
 Although wiretapping attacks are possible threats, they are usually difficult to execute for individuals lacking access to law enforcement resources.
 Still, security threats impacting landlines are a reality, and enterprises should implement sufficient protection measures.
 A common method of enhancing the security of landline calls is only using secure phones that implement measures for implementing voice calls.
 In addition, callers on both ends of the line must use encrypted phones to protect sensitive communication from prying eyes.

 3. How to encrypt phone calls (Cell Phones)

 Cell phones have taken over communication in every sphere worldwide.
-Factors like reasonable security measures, convenience, and cheap costs have increased cell phone communications uptake.
+Factors like reasonable security measures, convenience, and cheap costs have increased cell phone communication uptake.
 However, cell phones communicate through network signals, and individuals with the requisite knowledge can intercept them.
 Fortunately, an array of encryption techniques makes it possible to transmit confidential data without worrying that the communications may fall into the wrong hands.
 However, the overall security of cell phone communications largely depends on implemented encryption techniques.
 The following section discusses the different ways cell phone users can encrypt different types of phone communications.

 Recommended Practices for Encrypting Phone Communications